krusha17/Jammin-Eats/TEST_PLAN_TUTORIAL_GRADUATION.md

 ## Overview

+**Status:** Tutorial graduation system is fully implemented and tested.
+The project is now in the core system validation phase (see `CORE_SYSTEM_VALIDATION_CHECKLIST.md`).
+This document remains as a regression and reference plan for the tutorial system.

 This test plan outlines the testing approach for the Jammin' Eats Tutorial Graduation System.
 The system allows new players to learn game mechanics in a forgiving environment and then transition to normal gameplay once they've met specific goals.

 ## Test Environments